Agyemang Diawusie: SV Ried

 After Dynamo Dresden had suffered relegation back to the 3.
 Liga after one season, Diawusie joined Austrian Bundesliga club SV Ried on a two-year contract.
 He initially played for the reserve team, making his debut as a starter on 30 July in a 3–1 away win in the Austrian Regionalliga Central against Union Vöcklamarkt.
 On 18 September he made his first team debut for Ried, replacing Philipp Pomer in a 3–0 league loss to Austria Wien.

 Diawusie's contract with SV Ried was terminated by mutual consent on 26 January 2023, after failing to make an impact for the club.
 He made only one appearance for the first team.

-Bayreuth
+SpVgg Bayreuth

 On 27 January 2023, Diawusie signed a contract with 3.
 Liga club SpVgg Bayreuth until the end of the 2022–23 season.
+He made his debut for the club on 3 February, replacing Markus Ziereis in the 62nd minute of a 2–0 league loss to SC Freiburg II.
+On 18 February, he scored his first and only goal for the club to complete a late comeback for Bayreuth, slotting home a cross from Eroll Zejnullahu in the 93rd minute against VfL Osnabrück.
+Bayreuth suffered relegation to the Regionalliga at the end of the season, with Diawusie scoring once in 17 appearances for the Die Altstädter.

+Jahn Regensburg

+Despite Bayreuth's relegation, Diawusie would stay in the 3.
+Liga, rejoining his youth club Jahn Regensburg on 4 July 2023, who had recently been relegated from the 2.
+Bundesliga.
+He signed a two-year contract with Jahn, after impressing during pre-season trials.
+Upon signing, sporting director Achim Beierlorzer explained "By signing Agyemang, we gain more options for our attack.
+With his dynamism and technique, he is able to give our game a positive impetus.
+We want to work with him on his potential for improvement and bring him to the level he has in himself."

 International career

 In 2016, Diawusie was called up for a training camp for the Germany U19 team in Spain, during which he took part in a friendly against the Czech Republic.
-Diawusie had previously appeared for the under-15 national team three times.